 - Lobbying activities

 Applicants who are uncertain whether some aspect of their proposed project fits within the parameters of the Fellowships Program guidelines or whether the project is otherwise likely to be of interest to the program may submit an email inquiry before proceeding with the full application.
 The email should provide a brief (no more than 500 words) description of the proposed project, as well as some background information on the applicant, and should be sent to: firstname.lastname@example.org.
-Please do not submit an email inquiry before reviewing the appropriate documents to the left.
+Please do not submit an email inquiry before reviewing the appropriate documents.